JasonS05/Computer-Architecture/Instruction Set.md

 22. Push frame pointer
     - This instruction accepts no additional bytes.
 It pushes the 8 byte frame pointer to the stack and sets the frame pointer register to the location where those 8 bytes were pushed.
 23. Pop stack 1 byte
-    - This instruction accepts 0, 1, or 2 additional bytes.
-It pops one byte from the stack and then uses the additional bytes to index how far into the stack the byte should be inserted.
-Insertion does not expand the stack but instead overwrites data.
-If the index is 0 then the top byte is simply moved into the stack by one byte.
+    - This instruction behaves like the "push stack 1 byte" instruction but pops data from the top of the stack and moves it to the location in the stack specified by the provided index, overwriting the data at that location.
+An index of 0 simply deletes the data because the stack was shortened without moving the data.
+If no additional bytes are provided, the data to be moved is popped first and then the 8 byte index is popped, and the data is written offset relative to where the data would have been if the 8 byte index wasn't present.
 24. Pop stack 2 byte
     - This instruction behaves the same as the last one but moves 2 bytes of data instead.
-If the index is 0 then the top two bytes are simply moved down the stack by two bytes.
 25. Pop stack 4 byte
     - This instruction behaves the same as the last one but moves 4 bytes of data instead.
-If the index is 0 then the top four bytes are simply moved down the stack by four bytes.
 26. Pop stack 8 byte
     - This instruction behaves the same as the last one but moves 8 bytes of data instead.
-If the index is 0 then the top eight bytes are simply moved down the stack by eight bytes.
 27. Pop frame 1 byte
-    - This instruction accepts 0, 1, or 2 additional bytes.
-It interprets this data as a signed offset from the frame pointer.
-It pops one byte from the stack and deposits it at the specified location.
-If this location extends beyond the end of the stack after the pop operation then an exception is thrown.
+    - This instruction behaves the same as "pop stack 1 byte" but offsets relative to the frame pointer.
 28. Pop frame 2 byte
     - This instruction behaves the same as the last one but moves 2 bytes of data instead.
 29. Pop frame 4 byte